stickaround/Netric_Backend/client/web/readme.md

 Install bower using npm (if bower is not installed):

     sudo npm install -g bower

-Now install bower dependencies:

-    bower install

-This will read the dependencies and the devDependencies (which contains our build requirements) from package.json and install everything needed into a folder called node_modules/.

-Webpack is used for automating builds and invoking livereload to make dev much easier and cooler

-	sudo npm install -g webpack

-Now Build the Project

-	webpack -w

-This will build the project and start a liveupdate server locally for dynamic refreshes and compilation every time you make a change to a file.

 Open an additional shell window (leave the above command running) and run

     npm start

+This will build the project and start a hotupdate server locally for dynamic refreshes and compilation every time you make a change to a file.

 Then load http://localhost:8080 in your browser.